canalplus/rx-player/doc/Getting_Started/Tutorials/Content_with_DRM.md

 In the RxPlayer's API, we more especially expect the whole "reverse domain name" for that key systems (e.g. `com.widevine.alpha` or `com.microsoft.playready`).

-We also have shortcuts for Widevine or PlayReady, where you can just tell us respectively `widevine` or `playready` as the key system and we will try several corresponding reverse domain names.
+We also have shortcuts for Widevine, PlayReady and ClearKey, where you can just tell us respectively `widevine`, `playready` or `clearkey` as the key system and we will try several corresponding reverse domain names.

 In any case, you can ask for several key systems, even including ones that are not available in the current browser.
 Those will be detected and automatically filtered out.